romaricdrigon/EasyGallery/README.txt

 ****** License ******

 Not sure I've one.
-Feel free to use and abuse this, modify and resdistributing and so on.
+Feel free to use and abuse this, modify and redistributing and so on.
 I would be happy to hear from users!